 We have several events on throughout the year, when you are warmly invited to come along and find out more about King’s.
 Please use the links below to reserve your place.

 You and your child are invited to join us for an afternoon at Willow Lodge and see for yourself why our pupils love coming to school every day.
 Experience their passion for adventurous learning, as they discover a world full of friendship, opportunity and challenge.
-The next Willow Lodge Discovery Days are from 1.30-2.30pm on Friday 17 May and Friday 24 May.
+The next Willow Lodge Discovery Day is from 1.30-2.30pm on Friday 24 May.

 We warmly welcome all Year 5 pupils to join us at our Senior School to experience a day in the life of one of our students.